Today is: January 28, 2026

 Step 5: Seal with Primer

-Using a paintbrush, apply another coat of primer right over the stencil design.
+Using paintbrush, apply another coat of primer right over the stencil design.
 This step seals the joint compound and preps it for stain or paint.
 Think of it as locking everything in place so your finish goes on evenly.

 Step 6: Repeat on All Door Panels